SGMatch: Semantic-Guided Non-Rigid Shape Matching with Flow Regularization: Experiments

 \subsubsection{Results}

 As shown in \cref{tab:non-iso}, our method achieves strong performance on non-isometric benchmarks, outperforming most existing approaches including supervised ones.
 On the SMAL dataset, we achieve the best overall performance, surpassing the previous state-of-the-art by 24\%.
-On DT4D-H, our approach attains competitive intra-class results and the best performance in the more challenging inter-class setting, where cross-category semantic consistency is harder to maintain through geometric descriptors alone.
+On DT4D-H, our approach attains the best intra-class result and competitive performance in the more challenging inter-class setting, where cross-category semantic consistency is harder to maintain through geometric descriptors alone.
 This highlights the limitations of relying solely on intrinsic geometric descriptors under large non-isometric deformations.
 In contrast, incorporating semantic features yields more stable cross-category correspondences.
 The PCK curves in \cref{fig:noniso-pck} (left) and qualitative comparisons in \cref{fig:qualitative_comparison} further confirm our method's robustness.